 Alexia is a Registered Psychotherapist (Qualifying) with the College of Registered Psychotherapists of Ontario (Registration # 008305) and an Associate Member of the Canadian Association for Marriage and Family Therapy (Registration #2017750).
 She joined CCO in May 2019 following completion of her M.A. in Counselling and Spirituality at St. Paul University.
 She has a passion for supporting the family, in whatever shape and form it takes.
 She believes that supporting parents as individuals, and in their couple-relationship is key to helping the family thrive.
 She, also, recognizes how hard these relationships at times can be.
 She has over 10 years of experience facilitating Marriage and Parenting courses, as well as experience in her past careers of finance and running her own catering business.

 Alexia works with individuals, couples and families who are looking for support with relationship concerns, stress, anxiety, depression, burnout, grief and anger.
 Alexia is currently undertaking Emotionally Focused Couple Therapy Training and she has completed Level 2 Training in Gottman Method Couples Therapy.

-Brandi is a Registered Psychotherapist (Qualifying) with the College of Registered Psychotherapists of Ontario (Registration # 008299).
+Brandi is a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario (Registration # 008299).
 She joined CCO in May 2019 and works with individuals, couples and families, including providing supportive counselling for children, adolescents and adults.